Bronze Wolf Award

-The Bronze Wolf Award is an award presented by the World Organization of the Scout Movement for outstanding service by an individual to the Scout Movement.
+The World Organization of the Scout Movement's Bronze Wolf Award is presented by it for outstanding international service by an individual to the Scout Movement.

+The award consists of a bronze wolf pendant hung on a dark green ribbon bordered by two narrow stripes of yellow.

-Just over 400 people have received the Bronze Wolf since its creation in 1935.
-WOSM has restricted the number of recipients during the award’s history in order to maintain its significance.
+The World Organization of the Scout Movement (WOSM) has awarded just over 400 Bronze Wolf Awards since it inaugurated its award in 1935.
+WOSM has restricted the number of recipients in order to maintain the award's significance.
 Currently, the award is limited to approximately one recipient for every two million members worldwide.

-The award itself consists of a bronze wolf pendant hung on a dark green ribbon bordered by two narrow stripes of yellow.

 History

-WOSM first considered an international Scouting award in 1924.
+WOSM first considered an award in 1924.
 The topic was reintroduced 1932, with a decision reached in June 1934.
-The Bronze Wolf award was modeled after The Scout Association's Silver Wolf award.
-On August 2nd, 1935, WOSM committee unanimously resolved to award the first Bronze Wolf to Baden-Powell.
+The Bronze Wolf award was modelled after The Scout Association's Silver Wolf award.
+On August 2nd, 1935, WOSM committee unanimously resolved to award the first Bronze Wolf to Robert Baden-Powell.

 Recipients

 Awards numbered 22, 50, and 84 were withheld, and number 342 was declined for reasons that have never been made public.